jimcrews/crewsj.github.io/kubernetes-getting-started.md

 **We can now browse to http://localhost:8081/ and see the 'Welcome to nginx' page.**

-These components hook up together using the following selectors:
+This is what we have so far.
+Our cluster components are aware of eachother because of the selectors:

 [![nginx_ingress_config](https://s3.ap-southeast-2.amazonaws.com/blog.crewsj.net/shared_images/nginx_ingress_config.png)](https://s3.ap-southeast-2.amazonaws.com/blog.crewsj.net/shared_images/nginx_ingress_config.png)